-When buying goods and services there is more to think about than just the cost.
-We work with you to iron out wrinkles and provide the eye of experience.
+When buying services there is more to think about than just the cost.
+Our lawyers work with you to iron out wrinkles and provide the eye of experience.

 We have dealt with many service agreements over the years and will deliver all that experience to you.
 It is a false economy to sign up to contracts not fully knowing what you could be getting into.

 Almost every business will have a variety of service agreements, whether supplying services or buying in services.

 In deciding how important it is to seek legal advice, drafting or a review of a service contract, the starting point is to ask how valuable is the contract, consider the other party (are they a much bigger organisation than yours or smaller) and what are the risks?

 Contracts for services vary widely between short form, apparently standardised order forms and terms and conditions to very lengthy documents with numerous schedules, dealing with things such as service levels and credits, data processing agreements, events of default, change control, limitations and exclusions of liability and other key issues.

 Service contracts we draft, review and advise on

 As specialist commercial lawyers we deal with service and supply agreements and service level agreements every day.
 Our experience, approach and flexible business model means we offer assurance and value when compared to much bigger City law firms.
 Our experience includes :-